danielhatton/leastsqtobayes/README.md

 # Scope

-The situation to which this softare is relevant is one in which:
+The situation to which this software is relevant is one in which:

   - it is thought possible that the value of some dependent variable depends on the values of some collection of zero or more independent